cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 And in a much more careful and detailed manner, the subject of Jonathan Haidt's book [The Righteous Mind]().

 ---

+**Note:** This section is meant for a slightly mathematically oriented reader, it can be skipped.

 As a side note, this is to say that we can also mistake a change in values for a change in appreciation of facts.
 C.S.
 Lewis gives a very interesting example of this in [Mere Christianity]() with respect to the old custom of witch burning: